Auroraceratops | “Dawn Horned Face” from the Early Cretaceous

 In the vast expanse of prehistoric time, this creature of notable distinction shared its world with an intriguing array of contemporaries.

-Then there was the Euhelopus, a much larger dinosaur than the Auroraceratops.
+Then there was Euhelopus, a much larger dinosaur than Auroraceratops.
 Its impressive size could have made it a potential threat yet its herbivorous nature meant that it was more a competitor for food rather than a threat.
 Our dinosaur, in turn, might have had to employ clever strategies to ensure its own sustenance in the presence of such a formidable competitor.

 Frequently Asked Questions